Aerial view of a construction site with cranes and ongoing building developments in an urban area.

 Missouri has both state and federal regulations governing prevailing wages for public works projects:

-• State Law: Missouri has a state-specific prevailing wage law for public works projects.
-The Missouri Prevailing Wage Law (RSMo Chapter 290.210-340) requires contractors and subcontractors working on public works projects funded by state or local governments to pay workers at least the prevailing wage rates set by the Missouri Department of Labor and Industrial Relations (DOLIR).
-These rates are determined for various job classifications based on local wage surveys.
+• State Law: The Missouri Prevailing Wage Law (RSMo Chapter 290.210 to 290.340) requires contractors and subcontractors on state and local public works projects to pay workers at least the prevailing wage rates set by the Missouri Department of Labor and Industrial Relations (DOLIR), administered by the Division of Labor Standards (DLS).
+Rates are set per county and per occupational title through the annual wage survey process.

-• Federal Law: For federally funded or federally assisted public works projects in Missouri, contractors must comply with the federal Davis-Bacon Act, which mandates the payment of prevailing wages determined by the U.S. Department of Labor.
+• Federal Law: For federally funded or federally assisted projects, contractors must comply with the federal Davis-Bacon Act, which mandates payment of prevailing wages set by the U.S. Department of Labor.

 Definition of "Public Works" in Missouri

-In Missouri, public works refers to construction, reconstruction, improvement, enlargement, alteration, painting, or major repair work financed by public funds.
-Public works projects include:
+In Missouri, public works refers to construction, reconstruction, improvement, enlargement, alteration, painting, or major repair work financed in whole or in part by public funds.
+Public works projects can include:

 • Roads, highways, and bridges